risk-first/website/menagerie/Map-And-Territory-Risk.md

 ## Example: Methodologies as Maps

-## Organisations, Hierarchies
+## Organisations and Hierarchies

-[Map And Territory Risk] "trickles down" through an organisation.
+[Map And Territory Risk]() "trickles down" through an organisation.
 The higher levels have an outsize ability to pervert the incentives at lower levels because once an organisation begins to pursue a "bullshit objective", the whole company can align to this.

 [The Huffington Post](https://www.huffingtonpost.com/otto-scharmer/the-fish-rots-from-the-he_b_8208652.html) paints a brilliant picture of how Volkswagen managed to get caught faking their emissions tests.
 As they point out: